European Union–United States relations: Second Donald Trump presidency (2025–present)

 On July 27, 2025, the United States and the European Union reached a political agreement on a trade agreement, providing for 15% tariffs on European exports.
 The deal was announced by Trump and President of the European Commission, Ursula von der Leyen, at Turnberry, Scotland.
 European states committed to $750 billion in energy purchases and $600 billion in additional investments in the United States.
-On 21 August the EU and the US issued a joint statement with details of the trade agreement.
-On 28 August the Commission put forward regulations for the Parliament and Council to enact the EU's tariff reductions, a necessary step for the US to retroactively lower its tariffs on EU cars to 15% from 1 August.
+On 21 August, the EU and the US issued a joint statement with details of the trade agreement.
+On 28 August, the Commission put forward regulations for the Parliament and Council to enact the EU's tariff reductions, a necessary step for the US to retroactively lower its tariffs on EU cars to 15% from 1 August.

 In September 2025, Donald Trump urged EU member states to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort in Ukraine.
-Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."
+The Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."
 Trump urged the EU to impose 100% tariffs on China and India.
 However, EU officials deemed the move unlikely due to legal constraints, trade considerations—especially trade talks with India—and a preference for targeted sanctions over broad tariffs.